 Plastic Pollution Essay

-Plastic is a synthetic polymer that can be molded into any shape and form when softened, making it easy to manufacture.
-Due to this property, plastic has replaced other products like wood, paper etc. Plastic has become a widely used substance.
-Although easy to manufacture, less expensive plastics aren’t easy to discard.
-Plastics are non-biodegradable, thus resulting in the accumulation of plastic, leading to plastic pollution.
-Here are a few sample essays on ‘plastic pollution’.
+Plastic is a synthetic polymer that can be moulded into any shape and form when softened, which makes it easier to manufacture.
+Due to its properties, plastic has replaced many other products like wood, paper, metal, etc. And today, plastic has become a widely used substance in the world.
+Although it is easier to manufacture and less expensive, plastic is a non-biodegradable substance.
+Which means, it cannot be decomposed naturally, leading to the accumulation in the environment.
+Below, we have provided a few sample essays on ‘plastic pollution’ for reference.

 Plastic Pollution Essay